elastic/apm/specs/agents/tracing-transactions.md

   For existing auto-instrumentations, agents should set the outcome either to `"failure"` or `"success"`.

 What counts as a failed or successful request depends on the protocol and does not depend on whether there are error documents associated with a transaction.

+Agents should expose an API to manually override the outcome.
+This value must always take precedence over the automatically determined value.